CopernicaMarketingSoftware/AMQP-CPP/README.md

 have already added example handler objects (see the next section for that).
 All the other methods are optional to override.
 It often is a good idea to override the `onError()` method to log or report errors and `onDetached()` for cleaning up stuff.
-AMQP-CPP has it's own buffers if you send instructions prematurely, but if you intend to send a lot of data over the connection, it also is a good idea to implement the `onReady()` method and delay your calls until the AMQP connection has been fully set up.
+AMQP-CPP has its own buffers if you send instructions prematurely, but if you intend to send a lot of data over the connection, it also is a good idea to implement the `onReady()` method and delay your calls until the AMQP connection has been fully set up.